-A few weeks ago I posed about a great product by Orange Naturals- their ALA supplement.
+A few weeks ago I posted about a great product by Orange Naturals- their ALA supplement.
 I had some great feedback from that post and was asked to write more about insulin sensitivity and how it can be improved in type 2 diabetics and pre-diabetic patients.

 Insulin sensitivity is simply how well your body responds to the insulin that is released.
 Insulin is released when we eat carbohydrates, or sugars, and acts to pull sugar into our cells.
 Without insulin, the sugar would just stay in our blood and float around.
-We wouldn't have any energy, and this can lead to many issues like high blood pressure (because sugar can make blood thick and sticky), eye problems and nerve discomfort and even a diagnosis of diabetes type 2.
+We wouldn't have any energy, and this can lead to many issues like high blood pressure (because sugar can make the blood thick and sticky), eye problems and nerve discomfort and even a diagnosis of diabetes type 2.
 By working to improve insulin sensitivity, pre diabetes and even a diagnosis of diabetes can be reversed and the body can return to a healthy state.

 Disclosure: This post is sponsored by Orange Naturals.
 The opinions on this blog are my own.
 I am an Ambassador for this wonderful company and am always excited to share products that I've tried and learned about!